openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 inflateSync(strm: ZStream): Promise&lt;ReturnStatus&gt;

-Skip invalid compressed data until a possible complete refresh point is found, and use Promise to return asynchronously.
-The result status is returned when the operation is successful.
+Skips invalid compressed data until a complete re-render point is found.
+This API uses a promise to return the result.
+The result state is returned upon a success.

 **Atomic service API**: This API can be used in atomic services since API version 12.